php-fig/fig-standards/proposed/container-meta.md

 ~~~

 With this rule in place, a user of a container can safely know that a `NotFoundExceptionInterface` means the identifier he provided to the `get` method is missing, and not that some dependency is missing.

-Behaviour of the `NotFoundException` was discussed in [container-interop's issue #37](https://github.com/container-interop/container-interop/issues/37).

 ## 8. Delegate lookup feature